itzweaced/project_bravo/docs/manual/docs_Chapter_5.00_Running_Program/doc_Chapter_5.10_How_to_Run_Program.md

 - 📖 [Table of Contents](../docs_Chapter_0.00_Welcome/doc_Chapter_0.10_Table_of_Contents.md)

+# CHAPTER
+5.10

-# Title
+# TITTLE
-How to Compile Source Code
+How to Run Program

-# Description
+# DESCRIPTION
-This takes the Source Code and creates Executable Program ".exe"
+This is how to run the Program Executable.

+# HIGHLIGHTS
+- The Executable is located inside `./bin/main.exe`

+# BODY
-# Procedure
+- Procedure
-1. Download and Install Required External Libraries
-2. Edit MAKEFILE paths to External Libraries to fit your own system
-3. Run Makefile with command "mingw32-make"
-4. The Mingw Compiler will compile the code.
-If no error are found, a EXE will outputted to the bin directory
-5. Run the EXE with the "./bin/main" within the root directory.
-Note you will need assets placed inside the scene folder along with Asset Config files and Entity files.
+    1. Open up Command Prompt on Windows or Terminal on Linux
+    2. Go to Project Bravo's Root Directory inside console
+    3. Make sure Game Assets are installed properly
+    4. Enter command `./bin/main` or `./bin/main.exe`